 - To describe physician’s antimicrobial prescription patterns related to a classification grid that stratifies IAIs according to disease expression, community or healthcare origin, and anatomical disruption.

 - To investigate outcomes (clinical response, need for surgical revision, length of hospitalisation, and mortality) related to:

 - Severity of acute illness at time of diagnosis (SOFA score) and clinical response after 48-72 hrs

 - Pathogens involved and empirical antimicrobial coverage; special emphasis will be given, to coverage of multidrug resistant Enterobacteriaceae, Pseudomonas aeruginosa, enterococci and Candida species

 - Duration of antimicrobial therapy

-Data collection began on 1st January and will be completed on 31 December 2016.
+Data collection began on 1st January and has been completed on 31 December 2016.

 What data is required?

 A basic dataset is collected on all consecutive, adult ICU patients diagnosed with IAI (either as a primary diagnosis or as a complication during the ICU course) during a 6 months period and with a maximum of 15 cases per unit.